Alphalaneous/Tinker/README.md

 ---

-### ​  Canvas Rotation
+### ​  Editor Rotation
-- Allows for you to rotate the editor canvas by right clicking and dragging.
+- Allows for you to rotate the editor by right clicking and dragging.

 ### ​  Improved Link Controls
 - Fixes the link control buttons being clickable when toggled off, also fixes the size of them.